-10 I will not try to harm any equipment or the work of another person on a computer II If I find something that I think I should not be able to see, I must tell my teacher straight away and not show it to other pupils Please return this slip Pupil Acceptable Use Policy I agree to follow the school rules when using the school computers.
-I will use computers sensibly and follow the rules explained by my teacher I agree to report anyone not using computers sensibly to my teacher I also agree to tell my teacher if I see websites that make me feel unhappy or uncomfortable If I do not follow the rules, I understand that this may mean I might not be able to use the computers Pupil Name Parent/Carer NameParent/Carer Signature
+10 I will not try to harm any equipment or the work of another person on a computer II If I find something that I think I should not be able to see, I must tell my teacher straight away and not show it to other pupils Please return this slip Pupil Acceptable Use Policy i upii Acceptable Ose i olicy The College About the college base of a About the classes Acres 1.
+20. I agree to follow the school rules when using the school computers.
+I will use computers sensibly and follow the rules explained by my teacher I agree to report anyone not using computers sensibly to my teacher Lalso agree to tell my teacher if I see websites that make me feel unhappy or I also agree to tell my teacher if I see websites that make me feel unhappy or uncomfortable unconnorcable If I do not follow the rules, I understand that this may mean I might not be able t use the computers use the computers Pupil Name Parent/Carer NameParent/Carer Signature